blocknotes/active_job_store/README.md

 Persist job execution information on a support model `ActiveJobStore::Record`.

 It can be useful to:
-- improve jobs logging capabilities;
-- query historical data about job executions;
-- extract job's statistical data;
-- track a job's state / set progress value / add custom data to the jobs.
+- store the job's state / set progress value / add custom data to the jobs;

-Support some customizations:
-- set custom data attributes (via `active_job_store_custom_data` accessor);
-- format the job result to store (overriding `active_job_store_format_result` method).
+- query historical data about job executions / extract job's statistical data;
+- improve jobs' logging capabilities.

+Please ⭐ if you like it.

 ## Installation